shudnal/Firefly/package/thunderstore/Firefly/README.md

 You can enable visual floating little point and flare around it.

-The goal of the mod is to cover a gap of movable light source between Torch and Dverger Circlet.
+The goal of the mod is to fill the gap of movable light source between Torch and Dverger Circlet.

 ## Installation (manual)
 extract Firefly.dll folder to your BepInEx\Plugins\ folder.